Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design: Results and Discussion

 where $y$ is the coordinate on the y-axis of the synodic system of the CR3BP, $r_1$ is the distance to the most massive body, and $r_2$ is the distance to the second primary of the CR3BP.

 Figure \ref{fig_dEdt} shows the curves of $dE/dt$ for the cuts $x=0$ and $z=0$, applying Equation \ref{eq:dEdt} to a CR3BP between the Sun and Venus.
 In this figure, the synodic system is transposed from the barycenter to the center of Venus, so that $\vec{r}_2 = $.
-As discussed by Qi and Xu~\cite{qi2015mechanical} and Negri and Prado~\cite{Negri:2018:AnLiAp}, the energy variation is positive for passages behind Venus and negative for passages ahead of Venus.
-Here, ``behind'' is defined as the region of negative $y$; that is, where Venus is coming from in its orbit.
-Therefore, the term ``ahead'' refers to regions of positive $y$, where Venus is moving to in its orbit.
+As discussed by Qi and Xu~\cite{qi2015mechanical} and Negri and Prado~\cite{Negri:2018:AnLiAp}, the energy variation is positive for passages in the {trailing edge of} Venus and negative for passages in the {leading edge of} Venus.
+Here, ``trailing edge'' is defined as the region of negative $y$; that is, where Venus is coming from in its orbit.
+On the other hand, the term ``leading edge'' refers to regions of positive $y$, where Venus is moving to in its orbit.
 By keeping the distance $r_2$ constant, it can be noted that the greatest energy variations occur along the $y$ axis when $x=0$ and $z=0$ in this synodic system centered on Venus.

-The deflection applies a small perturbation to the heliocentric trajectory of the asteroid.
-This small perturbation is enough to slightly displace the approach trajectory with a perturbing body compared to the undeflected trajectory.
-This small displacement, which is not even perceptible when plotted, causes the asteroid to pass through a region with slightly different $dE/dt$.
-When this change in the passage geometry results in a net energy change of the same order of magnitude as or greater than the energy added by the deflection, it invalidates the analytical model.
-In other words, even though the approach with the planet is quite distant, it tends to perturb the asteroid's trajectory to the same order of magnitude as or more than the deflection.
-Although energy is just one of the integrals of motion in a two-body problem, its behavior can be extended to the other integrals.
-Thus, discussing energy is sufficient to exemplify the effect of the asteroid's approach to a perturbing body after a deflection.
+{ The deflection applies a small perturbation to the heliocentric trajectory of the asteroid.
+This small perturbation slightly displaces the trajectory in the shallow encounter, compared to the undeflected trajectory, as exemplified in Fig. \ref{fig_dEdt_illus} by an illustrative exaggerated displacement.
+The small displacement, which is hardly noticeable in a plot when using real data, causes the deflected asteroid to pass in slightly different values in the contours of $dE/dt$.
+When this change in the encounter geometry results in a net energy change of the same order of magnitude as or greater than the energy added by the deflection~\footnote{Although energy is just one of the integrals of motion in a two-body problem, its behavior can be extended to the other integrals.
+Thus, discussing energy is sufficient to exemplify the effect of the asteroid's approach to a perturbing body after a deflection.}, it invalidates the analytical model.
+In other words, even though the approach with the planet is quite distant, the small displacement of the trajectory tends to ``collect a perturbation'' to the same order of magnitude as or more than the deflection.